 Suggestions for further reading:

-Madeline McMahon is a PhD candidate in history at Princeton University, funded by the Mellon-CES Dissertation Completion Fellowship (’20-’21).
-Starting in fall 2021, she will be a post-doc in history at UT Austin.
-You can find her on Twitter @madmcmahon
+Madeline McMahon is a post-doctoral fellow in history at UT Austin.
+You can find her on Twitter @madmcmahon.